AgnostiqHQ/covalent/doc/source/getting_started/index.rst

 Getting Started
 ===============

 Covalent is developed using Python 3.8 on Linux and macOS.
-Other versions or operating systems may be supported but have not been rigorously tested.
+See the :doc:`Compatibility <./compatibility>` page for further details on Python versions and operating systems which support Covalent.
 To set up Python on your computer, refer to the official `Python for Beginners <https://www.python.org/about/gettingstarted/>`_ page.

 Installation
 ############